AltahhanAi/Data_Science/docs/content/unit4/04_01c_loss_error_cos_function.md

 The above approaches can be applied on any numerical machine learning technique that is based on optimising a loss function and not only for linear regression.
 In fact, unless the dataset is really large, it is excessive to utilise a mini-batch approach for linear regression since the model is too simple and the parameters are linear in the dimensionality of the dataset under consideration.

-Watch the following video on loss function optimisation.
+Please watch the following video on the least squares.

-<iframe title="Loss function for regression" width="450" height="300" frameborder="0" scrolling="auto" marginheight="0" marginwidth="0" src="https://mymedia.leeds.ac.uk/Mediasite/Play/c7276df61b9747e68686cb645a9e9ad41d" allowfullscreen msallowfullscreen
+<iframe title="Linear regression models" width="450" height="300" frameborder="0" scrolling="auto" marginheight="0" marginwidth="0" src="https://mymedia.leeds.ac.uk/Mediasite/Play/f8cdb572ba67421d986e2b8ab9f2e07f1d" allowfullscreen msallowfullscreen allow="fullscreen"></iframe>
- allow="fullscreen"></iframe>

 Download the following <a href="https://minerva.leeds.ac.uk/bbcswebdav/xid-19081102_4" target="_blank">powerpoint slides</a> used in the video for a summary of what we cover in this unit.

 ##Batch Learning: The Least Squares for Linear Regression Models